Donald O'Connor biography

 Most recently, O'Connor won new fans in the 1992 comedy Toys, with Robin Williams, and 1997's Out to Sea, with Walter Matthau and Jack Lemmon.
 In 1999, he survived a highly publicized and nearly fatal battle with pneumonia.

+Unfortunately, six years after his battle with pneumonia, O'Connor died of heart failure on September 27, 2003, in Woodland Hills, California.
 In 1944, O'Connor married his childhood sweetheart Gwen Carter.
 They had a rather turbulent relationship and divorced in 1953.
 He wed starlet Gloria Noble in 1956; the couple has three children.